Ringingmathieu/Ringingmathieu/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about SQL and Python for Data analysis
+- 🌱 I’m currently learning SQL and Python in order to become a Data Analyst
 - 🔭 I’m currently working on personal projects that I will add as repos here!

 Thanks for visiting!